-Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day
+Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day or at night

 Battery storage is normally combined with solar panels.